canonical/checkbox/checkbox-ng/docs/dev/trusted-launcher.rst

 .. note::

-    Only applicable to the package version of PlainBox
+    Only applicable to the package version of Plainbox

-PlainBox comes with two authentication methods but both aim to retain the granted privileges for the life of the :term:`PlainBox` process.
+Plainbox comes with two authentication methods but both aim to retain the granted privileges for the life of the :term:`Plainbox` process.

 * The first method will ask the password only once and show the following agent on desktop systems (a text-based agent is available for servers):